Joytime

-Joytime is the debut studio album by electronic producer and DJ Marshmello, which was self-released through his label, Joytime Collective on January 8, 2016.
-When it was released it landed on iTunes top electronic albums on the first day.
+Joytime is the debut studio album by American DJ and record producer Marshmello, which was self-released through his label, Joytime Collective on January 8, 2016.
+When it was released, it landed on the iTunes top electronic albums on the first day.

 Singles

-The first single "Keep It Mello", featuring vocals from rapper Omar LinX, was released on October 24, 2015.
+The first single "Keep It Mello", featuring vocals from rapper Omar LinX, was released on January 8, 2016.

 A remix by Marshmello and Slushii of "Want U 2", a song from the album, was released as a single but not in promotion of the album.

 Critical reception

 Ryan James Blair of Festival Forecast gave Joytime a 7.5/10 rating, stating "Joytime starts strong with a screeching synth, mallet melodies, and a smooth bass as he [Marshmello] taunts listeners with the vocal hook (Everybody Knows Me....
 Marshmello)."
 The rest of Joytime does not vary much from the opening track as each song sticks to the strong formula that includes a smooth bass line, sharp synths, simple risers and percussion buildups, trap hats and strong kicks.
 'Summer' is perhaps the biggest change of pace with a nice downtempo beat, but at times the sub bass can almost be overwhelming for the slower tempo and context."